mrdav30/MEANcore/README.md

 - Scalable architecture with base app template including example components, services and tests

+- Module based development for both client and server

 ## Before You Begin
 Before you begin, it's recommend you read about the basic building blocks that assemble a MEAN stack application:
 * MongoDB - Go through [MongoDB Official Website](https://www.mongodb.com/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.